GSORF/VisualOdometry2Bezier/README.md

 # VisualOdometry2Bezier

-## Three dimensional trajectory fitting to discrete noisy camera poses by Bézier interpolation: Code Guide
+## Continuous-Time Trajectory Estimation From Noisy Camera Poses Using Cubic Bézier Curves: Code Guide

-This document describes the code usage published with the paper ”Three dimensional trajectory fitting to discrete noisy camera poses by Bézier interpolation”.
+This document describes the code usage published with the paper ”Continuous-Time Trajectory Estimation From Noisy Camera Poses Using Cubic Bézier Curves”.
 The code is available at https://github.com/GSORF/VisualOdometry2Bezier.

 ![Trajectory3D](/images/Trajectory_3D.jpg)